 A positive correlation of T-morphotype frequencies both in M. edulis and M. trossulus with M. trossulus prevalence in the representative data sets from the White and Barents Seas is an expected result remembering how M. edulis and M. trossulus genotypes have been defined: by dominance of conspecific genes in multilocus genotypes.
 Hence both genotypes included purebreds and hybrids.
 From detailed analysis of the White Sea data used here in Katolikova et al (2016) we know that frequencies of hybrids are about the same in all samples (18% on average), hybrids are intermediate in morphotype frequencies between purebred M. edulis and M. trossulus but usually closer to species dominating the population (Katolikova et al. 2016).
 This means that in our analyses “M. edulis genotypes” from M. trossulus dominated populations included mostly hybrids with increased frequency of T-morphotypes relative to such genotypes in M.edulis-dominated populations.
 In turn, “M. trossulus genotypes” from M. edulis dominated populations included mostly hybrids with decreased frequency of T-morphotypes relative to such genotypes in M.trossulus-dominated populations.
 From here the observed unidirectional variation in morphotype frequencies among M. edulis and M. trossulus genotypes with taxonomic structure of populations.
 To note, variation of sensitivity and specificity with disease prevalence is often observed in clinical diagnostic tests (Leeflang et al. 2009, 2013).
 For example, a patient population with a higher disease prevalence may include more severely diseased patients, therefore, the test performs better in this population (Leeflang et al. 2009).

+A positive correlation of the T-morphotype frequencies both in M. edulis and M. trossulus with the prevalence of M. trossulus in the representative data sets from the White and the Barents Sea was to be expected, bearing in mind that M. edulis and M. trossulus genotypes are defined by the dominance of the conspecific genes in multilocus genotypes.
+Hence both genotypes included purebreds as well as hybrids.
+From a detailed analysis of the White Sea data (Katolikova et al. 2016) we know that the frequencies of hybrids are approximately the same in all the samples (18% on the average) and that the hybrids are intermediate in the morphotype frequencies between purebred M. edulis and purebred M. trossulus but are usually closer to the species dominating in the population (Katolikova et al. 2016).
+This means that in our analyses “M. edulis genotypes” from M. trossulus-dominated populations included mostly hybrids with an increased frequency of the T-morphotype as compared to the “M. edulis genotypes” in M.edulis-dominated populations.
+In turn, “M. trossulus genotypes” from M. edulis-dominated populations included mostly hybrids with a decreased frequency of the T-morphotype as compared to such genotypes in M.trossulus-dominated populations.
+This is the cause of the observed unidirectional variation in the morphotype frequencies among M. edulis and M. trossulus genotypes with the changing taxonomic structure of populations.
+To note, the variation of sensitivity and specificity of clinical diagnostic tests with the changing disease prevalence is often observed (Leeflang et al. 2009, 2013).
+For instance, a test is likely to perform better a patient population with a higher disease prevalence, which may include more severely diseased patients (Leeflang et al. 2009).
 Applications of morphotype test